- Are you a qualified CA or semi-qualified Accountant and thinking of moving to the UAE?

-In fact: In this article, Bharat Sharma, a Part-Qualified Chartered Accountant from India, provides an in-depth insight on how to get finance jobs in Dubai for Accountants moving to the UAE.
+- In fact: In this article, Bharat Sharma, a Part-Qualified Chartered Accountant from India, provides an in-depth insight on how to find finance job opportunities in Dubai for Accountants moving to the UAE.

 My Journey Moving from India to Dubai

 Before I decided to move from India to Dubai, I was working as an Assistant Manager- Accounts and Finance, in a corporate organization in Mumbai.